eunomia-bpf/bpf-developer-tutorial/src/5-uprobe-bashreadline/README_en.md

-# eBPF Beginner's Development Tutorial 5: Capturing readline Function Calls in eBPF
+# eBPF Tutorial by Example 5: Capturing readline Function Calls in eBPF with uprobe

 eBPF (Extended Berkeley Packet Filter) is a powerful network and performance analysis tool on the Linux kernel that allows developers to dynamically load, update, and run user-defined code at runtime.

-This article is the fifth part of the eBPF beginner's development tutorial, which mainly introduces how to capture readline function calls in bash using uprobe.
+This article is the fifth part of the eBPF Tutorial by Example, which mainly introduces how to capture readline function calls in bash using uprobe.

 ## What is uprobe